DavidKopalaCU/Plugin-Visual-UniprotStructure/README.md

 Confirm it is running by loading http://localhost:8080/status

 > NOTE: The Dockerfile takes care of building the project (including Javascript files).

+## Register with SynBioHub
+Register the plugin with SynBioHub by adding `http://<IP_ADDRESS>:8080/` to the plugins section of the Admin menu, where `IP_ADDRESS` is the IP Address of the machine hosting the plugin.

 ## Using Python
 Run `pip install -r requirements.txt` to install the requirements.
 Then run `FLASK_APP=app python -m flask run`.
 A flask module will run at http://localhost:5000/.